serenity-is/docs/tutorials/movies/03-customizing-movie-ui.md

 }
 ```

-Then import the css style file in your `MovieDialog.tsx` file.
+Then import the CSS style file in your `MovieDialog.tsx` file.

 ```tsx
 import "./MovieDialog.css";